bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 If any of the files in the manifest have changed between requests, the server responds with a new compiled file.

-Debug mode can also be enabled in Rails helper methods:
+Debug mode can also be enabled in Quails helper methods:

 ```erb
 <%= stylesheet_link_tag "application", debug: true %>